HayleyJaap/Portfolio-Site/README.md

 # README

 This is an in progress project for my Into to Software Engineering course.
-The project entails building a portfolio website in Ruby on Rails with rspec for testing.
+The project entails building a portfolio website in Ruby on Rails.

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+Using Ruby 3.2 with Rails 7, hosted in a docker container.

+Rspec and caybara are being utilized for testing.

+CircleCI is used to provide a continuous integration pipeline.

+Heroku is being used to host the application.